JungPhilipp/websitev2/content/post/cpp_copy_elision.md

 ---
 Compilers have become incredible optimization machines, which use loop unrolling, heap elision, devirtualization and other techniques to turn (regular) code into highly efficient machine instructions.
 One if these optimization techniques elides copies and moves by constructing an object directly into the target of the omitted cope/move operation.
-This technique is called copy/move elision and is now guaranteed by the C++17 standard to occur in certain situations
+This technique is called copy/move elision and is now guaranteed by the C++17 standard to occur in certain situations.

-An example of (guaranteed) copy elision occurs during initialization from a temporary.
+An example of (guaranteed) copy elision occurs when initializing from a temporary.
 ```cpp
 #include <iostream>
 struct Foo {